planetscale/database-js-starter/README.md

 ## Test the API

 The `tests.http` file can be used to test the various endpoints.
-It is designed to be used with the [VS Code Rest Client plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), although it can also be used as a reference in testing with altnerate tools.
+It is designed to be used with the [VS Code Rest Client plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), although it can also be used as a reference in testing with alternate tools.

-## Futher reading
+## Further reading

 To learn more about the PlanetScale serverless driver for JavaScript, review the following articles: